andreaseger/receptacle/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/andreaseger/receptacle.
+Bug reports and pull requests are welcome on GitHub at https://github.com/runtastic/receptacle.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.

-## Attribution

-[Runtastic][runtastic] is using the repository pattern extensively in its backend services and inspired the creation of this library.
-Nevertheless no code developed at [Runtastic][runtastic] was used in this library.

 ## License